 The Lounge at Boston, MA - Logan International (BOS) welcomes:

-Get access to The Lounge and 1,000+ other worldwide locations with Priority Pass - Save 10%!
+Get access to The Lounge and 1,000+ airport lounges worldwide with Priority Pass: Save 10%!

 - 2.0Based on 85 ReviewsAaditya S.2019-09-13 13:58:27Rude staff, below average food, they don't have half of the drinks and have to ask for it.
 They have a board that says they accept priority pass but they...George V.2019-09-11 11:32:49Bottom 10% of the lounges I've been to.
 Cons: Worst espresso machine.
 Front desk employees eating when approached.
 Employees unable to explain wait list...S T.2019-08-29 08:44:58I appreciate that they had more vegetarian-oriented options than the average lounge.
 Particularly the vegetarian lentil soup.
 They've also got a nice long...Ben S.2018-07-12 07:15:00I knew it was a bad sign when I turned the corner and the lounge had a line out of it and down the concourse.
 There were two empty queues for Aer Lingus...Danielle C.2018-06-21 17:51:36It's a bit sparse on the decor but I thought it was fine!
 They had lots of drinks and a decent amount of small eats.
 I liked their pasta salad and their...Ry T.2018-05-12 06:43:34Hubby's credit card offered this Lounge prior to our flight which was over 2 hrs away from boarding.
 The front desk receptionist had a snitty millennial...